DTFN/dtfn/docker/pos/README.md

 # docker build
 use the following script to build image
 ```
-docker build -t webbshi/gelchain-pos .
+docker build -t webbshi/dtfn-pos .
 ```

-Only use for gelchain-pos test.
+Only use for dtfn-pos test.